hashicorp/terraform-provider-azurerm/examples/deploy-virtual-appliance-from-marketplace/README.md

 https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/

-In my example I used a Radware solution but it could be anything with Azure MArketplace
+In my example I used a Radware solution but it could be anything within Azure MArketplace